Orobanche ludoviciana

 Orobanche ludoviciana, the Louisiana broomrape or prairie broom-rape, is a species of plant in the family Orobanchaceae.
 It was first described and named by Thomas Nuttall in 1818.

 This species is parasitic on neighboring plants via its roots; common host species include gumweed and wormwoods, though some other Asteraceae are also used.
 They grow from 1-3 dm often without branches.
 Leaves are scales and numerous.
 The inflorescences are many-flowered spikes that occupy a half to a third of the shoot.
 Flowers sessile or with small up to 15mm pedicels for the lower flowers.
 Calyx subtended by 1 or 2 bracts, which are bilabiate.
 Corolla is 1.5-2.5 cm and often a violet-like color.
 2n=24, 48, 72, 96.
 It typically grows in sandy soil.
 It grows throughout the central plains of North America and northwest into British Columbia and Oregon.
 Found from June through August.

-Listed as endangered in Wisconsin and threatened in Illinois and Indiana.
+Taxonomy

+Orobanche ludoviciana was given its scientific name by Thomas Nuttall in 1818.
+It is part of the genus Orobanche in the family Orobanchaceae.
+According to Plants of the World Online it has nine synonyms.